nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 ## Use case ##

+This API is used to amend the Description or Comment of a patient's future appointment, obtained via use of either Retrieve a Patient's Appointments, or Read an Appointment APIs.
+Any appointment can be amended by a consuming organisation participating with the appointment hosting organisation in a GP Connect deployment.

 The typical flow to amend an appointment is:

  1. Search by `NHS Number` for, or otherwise obtain, a `Patient` resource.